azamzow/Employee-Payroll/README.md

 EmployeeDemo creates 3 new employees and displays the employees information saved.
 Such as Name, ID, Department and Position.

 PayrollDemo allows the user to add an employee.
-After the new employee is added, the program displays the information, uch as Name, ID, Payrate and Hours Worked, also with the gross pay.
+After the new employee is added, the program displays the information, such as Name, ID, Payrate and Hours Worked, along with the gross pay.

 ### To Run